leaderlessness-research-club/leaderlessness.club/content/posts/booklist-summary.md

 LRC's goal of creating a proposal for a leaderless decision-making process that will be turned into an app.
-I see a lot of these books as an extention or forethought for organizational research, these topics are essential in implementing a system of humans, to name a few: rhetoric (The Politics fo Fear), framework of unstructured oppression (The Tyranny of Structurelessness), anthropology (David Graeber), ideology (Capitalist Realism), pedagogy (The Ignorant Schoolmaster), ethnography (Writing Culture), linguistics (Language and Symbolic Power).
+I see a lot of these books as an extention or forethought for organizational research, these topics are essential in implementing a system for humans, to name a few: rhetoric (The Politics fo Fear), framework of unstructured oppression (The Tyranny of Structurelessness), anthropology (David Graeber), ideology (Capitalist Realism), pedagogy (The Ignorant Schoolmaster), ethnography (Writing Culture), linguistics (Language and Symbolic Power).

-Some of these books were perhaps prohibatively academic, and I was lucky to have time to do the background-research to fully understand those; this is something touched upon by both The Ignorant Schoolmaster and Language and Symbolic Power.
+Some of these books were perhaps prohibitively academic, and I was lucky to have time to do the background research to fully understand those; this is something touched upon by both The Ignorant Schoolmaster and Language and Symbolic Power.
 It can also be said that often academics are disconnected to the realities which they describe, even if they had an impoverished past (this has been referred to as "house training").
-I believe this is why ethnography (Writing Culture) is so important to include.
+I believe this is why ethnography (Writing Culture) is so important to consider in this context.
 Graeber's anthropology also speaks to this (ethnography is a subfield of anthropology).
 Truly, does this not all describe an inherent issue with the hierarchical mindset, is it not "statist realism?"

 The scope of scale for this organizational research is hopefully significant enough to at least inch us forward for the organizational structures of small